elsampsa/fastapi-fullstack-cloud-deploy/az-example-deployment/README.md

 Here we deploy the (official) fastapi fullstack example as an Azure (multi-container) webapp into the cloud.

+The deployment is highly automatized, using scripts that in turn use the ``az`` command-line program.

 This example scraps the traefik reverse-proxy server and postgresql server from the original example.
 Instead, an azure-managed postgresql server is used.